The best data resources for UK charities

 Data Maturity Framework – Created by DataKind UK in partnership with Data Orchard, the Data Maturity Framework is a benchmarking tool designed to help charities understand where they are at with their data use, and it completely free to download.

 360Giving – This organisation is dedicated to making grantmaking data available to charities and funders in an open, standardised format to help build a better picture of the funding landscape.

 NCVO – As part of the NCVO’s ‘Knowhow non-profit’ knowledge bank, charities can access a number of resources, tools, guides and case studies around data use.
 Check out ‘How to become a data-driven charity’ as a starting point, and their section on analysing data.

-Social Tech Trust: Open data for charities This in-depth report is aimed at introducing the opportunities and challenges of open data for charities, with an overview of the approaches and tools.
+Social Charity Digital: Open data for charities This in-depth report is aimed at introducing the opportunities and challenges of open data for charities, with an overview of the approaches and tools.

 Wood for Trees – These charity data specialists run a consultancy service to help charities review their current systems and data structures, and introduce analytics to help gain better insight from the data available to them.

 UK Data Service – The UK Data Service claims to be the UK’s largest collection of social, economic and population data resources, including UK census data and government funded surveys.
 You can browse over 6,000 digital data collections for research and teaching purposes covering an extensive range of key economic and social data, both quantitative and qualitative, and spanning many disciplines and themes.